 The Arts4All Festival (formerly VSA Festival) takes place the first week in May and serves nearly 2,400 students, teachers, and guardians.
 To properly serve Festival participants, the Museum needs 1,200 volunteers to help staff Art Stops (hands-on activities throughout the Museum) and to guide groups of students through the galleries, gardens, studios, and Art Connections.

 The Docent Corps is an integral part of the Cummer Museum.
-Docents are dynamic, dedicated Museum volunteers with diverse backgrounds who lead tours of the permanent collection and temporary exhibitions for school-aged children and adults.
-No previous teaching or art history experience is required as Docents attend monthly training sessions with Museum staff in order to learn about school tours, the history of the Cummer family, the permanent collection, and the gardens.
+Docents are dynamic, dedicated Museum volunteers with diverse backgrounds who lead tours of the permanent collection and temporary exhibitions for school groups, families, and adults.
+No previous teaching or art history experience is required as Docents attend monthly training sessions with Museum staff in order to learn about the various types of tours offered by the Museum, the history of the Cummer family, the permanent collection, and the gardens.
 Once training is completed, Docents make a weekly commitment of their time that makes the Museum’s tour programs possible.
 If you are interested in becoming a member of the Docent Corps, please contact Docent Relations at 904.899.6003 or Docents@cummermuseum.org.

 At this time, accepting new applications for the current training year is over.
 Applications received will be held for the next training class starting in September.
 If you are interested, complete the application and Docent Relations will contact you at the end of summer to finish the application process.